 Decide how you want students to turn in completed work and what to do with unfinished work.
 Not all centers will have a written component to turn in.

 Here’s how I do it: Each student has a purple folder labeled “Centers”.
 This is where any unfinished center work goes.
 If the timer goes off and a written activity is not complete, students will put their paper in their purple folder.
 They will then have different times throughout the day when they are able to catch up on this work.
-Click HERE for Free Center Folders & Journal Labels.
+Click the link for Free Center Folder & Journal Labels.

 I also have a purple basket for all completed center work.
 Once work is finished it goes in this basket.
 I check the basket periodically throughout the week to make sure that quality of work expectations are being met.
 I will also pick some to display in the classroom and acknowledge quality work.
 Students love having their hard work shown to their classmates.

 Since some students will need more time to finish a center, I have a separate tub for all the bags from the previous week.
 When changing out centers on Friday, I place the Ziplock bags (Vocabulary, Phonics, Grammar, etc.) in this tub.
 I then model for students where to get a bag for a center they need to finish.
 I continue this all year so that students have a chance to finish any centers they need to.

 Where students go can depend on how much choice you want to give them.
 Will they have “must-do” and “may-do” centers?
 Will you give them choice menus, or have them rotate to different centers around the room?

 There are lots of different options for setting your rotations.
 Many teachers use a pocket chart grid and move students’ name cards.
 Some use a slide they project each day.
 Others have groups that rotate together.